For San Diego County

 On the Issues

-SAFE & PEACEFUL NEIGHBORHOODS
+SAFE & SECURE NEIGHBORHOODS

-TOP NOTCH FIRE PREVENTION
+TOP NOTCH FIRE PROTECTION

 The San Marcos Fire Department earned the highest possible insurance industry rating for fire department services, called a “Class 1” rating.
 Some of the criteria include water availability, equipment, staffing, training, and one of the fastest response times in San Diego County.